Certificate of Graduate Study (C.G.S.) in Autism Education

 Autism is currently conceptualized as a spectrum of similar life-long disabilities.
 A prevalence increase has been reported since the early 1990s with the most recent data supporting a rate of all ASD at about 1 in 68 (CDC, 2014).
 Causes for these dramatic increases remain controversial, but the implications are clear.
 Children with ASD must be identified as early as possible and subsequently provided with evidence-based practices (EBP) to meet their needs.
 In response to this increasing need, constituents from across Rhode Island, Rhode Island College, the Paul V. Sherlock Center on Disabilities and an Autism Legislative Commission spearheaded the development of this program to support professionals to increase their knowledge of working with and supporting individuals with ASD.
 The CGS in Autism Education is designed to help professionals understand the characteristics of ASD across the lifespan, implications of these characteristics as related to educational programming and the application of using EBP to support educational programs for people with ASD.
 All program courses are aligned with the initial and advanced Council for Exceptional Children's (CEC) standards for Teachers/Specialists who work with Individuals with Developmental Disabilities/Autism.

-The CGS in Autism Education is a two-year program and coursework is as follows:
+The CGS in Autism Education is a two-year program.
+Click here for coursework details.

 - A completed application form accompanied by a fifty-dollar nonrefundable application fee.